geoffreylitt/wildcard-onward-paper/paper.md

 ### DOM scraping adapters

 DOM scraping adapters enable Wildcard to interface with an existing website UI.
-A DOM scraping adapter fulfills the standard web scraping task of extracting a table of data from the DOM, but it must also handle the reverse direction: manipulating the DOM to reflect edits to the table.
+A DOM scraping adapter fulfills the standard web scraping task of extracting a table of data from the DOM, but it also acts in the reverse direction: manipulating the DOM to reflect edits to the table.

-Currently, we require DOM scraping adapters to be programmed manually for each website using Javascript code.
-It might seem that this prohibits non-programmer users from using the system, but we solve this problem via a shared repository of adapters.
-Once an adapter is programmed for a website, it is added to a shared code repository, enabling any end user to perform customizations on that website.
+In Wildcard, DOM scraping adapters are programmed manually for each website using Javascript code.
+It might seem that this prohibits non-programmer users from using the system at all, but we solve this problem via a shared repository of adapters.
+Once an adapter is programmed for a website, it is added to the shared repository, enabling any end user to perform customizations on that website.

- There are other ways a DOM scraping adapter could be produced which would reduce this dependence on programmers: an end user could specify the scraping logic via demonstration, or the desired data table could be automatically inferred from the page.
-While we are interested in these techniques and discuss them later in [@sec:visions], we believe that a shared repository of manually programmed adapters is a pragmatic starting point; given that many users visit the same popular websites,a critical mass of adapters could serve the needs of many users.
+In the future, other strategies for producing DOM scraping adapters could reduce this dependence on programmers: an end user could specify the scraping logic via demonstration, or the desired data table could be automatically inferred from the page.
+While we are interested in these techniques and discuss them in [@sec:visions], we believe that a shared repository of manually programmed adapters is a pragmatic starting point; given that many users visit the same popular websites,a critical mass of adapters could serve the needs of many users.

-To ease the burden on programmers of creating these adapters, we have created a framework makes the process feel more like writing unidirectional scraping code than performing a complex bidirectional synchronization.
+To make it easier to create these adapters, Wildcard provides a framework that makes the process feel more like writing unidirectional scraping code than performing a complex bidirectional synchronization.
 The key idea is this: programmers return pointers to DOM elements representing table rows and table cells; Wildcard extracts data from these DOM elements, but it also uses the pointers to synchronize table edits back into the page.
 For example, when the user sorts the table, the DOM elements representing the table rows are moved around in the DOM to reflect the new sorted order.

 <div class="pdf-only">
 ```{=latex}